Topics and Speakers for 2014:

 Operating and maintaining a Fire Station can be an expensive proposition.
 The ongoing maintenance of the hard materials, both inside and out, can be can be expensive and time consuming.
 What are some tips and factors we can consider to control these ever spiraling costs?
 On top of that, consider the interior finishes and furnishings.
 Learn how to reduce these long-term costs.
 There will also be an emphasis on pest and infection control.
 Remember--cheaper up-front costs do not equal longevity.
 Station designs should reflect the department’s needs, not the architect’s needs.
 This is a hot topic that will address good practices in finishes and furnishings to keep your facilities well maintained, clean, and safe as possible.

-Fire Station Space Design Considerations by Mark Shoemaker, CR Architecture + Design
+Fire Station Space Design Considerations by Chris Pfeiffer, CR Architecture + Design

 Mark will present an overview of common design considerations and an in-depth discussion of specific design considerations of the spaces that comprise a typical fire station.
 These will include recommendations for proper sizing of spaces, furniture and equipment considerations and appropriate finishes.
 You will learn basic programming guidelines that will help guide you as you begin your next project.